BioDT/biodt-shiny/README.md

 ## Technicals

-🔒 Authentication and access to running models on LUMI/KAROLINA is enabled using R package {r4lexis} https://github.com/It4innovations/r4lexis the package is only available on GitHub.

 🎨 We use {bslib} in order to use Bootstrap 5 elements (https://rstudio.github.io/bslib/).
 The theme is a custom BioDT theme.
 The css, favicons, backgrounds etc. are located in `inst/app/www`.

 ✅ Tests are developed using the {testthat} package.
 Tests are written as `.R` files in `tests/testthat/`.